Information for Acropolis Museum

 To verify the age, a valid identity card or passport is required.

-- The Archaic Gallery: This gallery displays sculptures and other artifacts from the Archaic period, including the “Korai” statues and the “Kroisos” statue.
+The Archaic Gallery displays sculptures and other artefacts from the Archaic period.

-- The Classical Gallery: This gallery displays sculptures and other artifacts from the Classical period, including the “Athena Promachos” statue, the Parthenon frieze, and the “Elgin Marbles”.
+The Classical Gallery displays sculptures and other artifacts from the Classical period.

-- The Everyday Life in Ancient Athens: This exhibit tells the history of the Acropolis Hill and the monuments that were built over the centuries, as well as a section dedicated to the everyday life of the ancient Athenians, including pottery, jewelry, and other artifacts.
+This exhibit tells the history of the Acropolis Hill.
+It also covers the monuments that ancient Athenians built over the centuries.
+It also has a section dedicated to the everyday life of the ancient Athenians.
+This section includes pottery, jewellery, and other artefacts.

-- The Acropolis Restoration Service: This exhibit provides visitors with the opportunity to see the restoration process of the sculptures and the monuments of the Acropolis, and learn about the importance of preserving the ancient heritage.
+The Acropolis Restoration Service exhibit allows visitors to see the restoration process of the Acropolis’ sculptures and monuments.
+They can also learn about the importance of preserving the ancient heritage.

-- The terrace: The museum also has an open-air terrace that offers a panoramic view of the city and the Acropolis.
+The museum also has an open-air terrace.
+It offers a panoramic view of the city and the Acropolis.

 Is admission to the Acropolis Museum free?

-You must buy a ticket in order to access the Acropolis.
-Select a combination ticket, bypass the line, or a tour.
+You must buy a ticket to access the Acropolis.
+Select a combination ticket, bypass the line or a tour.
 While you can buy tickets in person, buying them online is the best option if you don’t want to waste time waiting in line.

 Does admission to the Acropolis Museum cost money?